Streetcars in Washington, D.C.: Eckington and Soldiers' Home

-By 1888, Washington was expanding north of Boundary Street NW into the hills of Washington Heights and Petworth.
-Boundary Street was becoming such a misnomer that in 1890 it was renamed Florida Avenue.

-Climbing the hills to the new parts of the city was difficult for horses, but electric streetcars could do it easily.
-In the year following the successful demonstration of the Richmond streetcar, four electric streetcar companies were incorporated in Washington, D.C.

 The Eckington and Soldiers' Home Railway was the first to charter, on June 19, 1888, and started operation on October 17.
 Its tracks started at 7th Street and New York Avenue NW, east of Mount Vernon Square, and traveled 2.5 miles to the Eckington Car Barn at 4th and T Streets NE via Boundary Street NE, Eckington Place NE, R Street NE, 3rd Street NE and T Street NE.

 Another line ran up 4th Street NE to Michigan Avenue NE.
 A one-week pass cost $1.25.
 In 1889, the line was extended along T Street NE, 2nd Street NE and V Street NE to Glenwood Cemetery, but the extension proved unprofitable and was closed in 1894.

 At the same time, an extension was built along Michigan Avenue NE to the B&O railroad tracks.
 In 1895, the company removed its overhead trolley lines in accordance with its charter and attempted to replace them with batteries.
 These proved too costly and the company replaced them with horses in the central city.

 In 1896, Congress directed the Eckington and Soldier's Home to try compressed air motors and to substitute underground electric power for all its horse and overhead trolley lines in the city.
-The compressed-air motors were a failure and in 1899 the company switched to the standard underground electric power conduit.
+The compressed-air motors were a failure; three years later, the company would switch to standard underground electric power conduit.

-Rock Creek
+Rock Creek Railway

-The Rock Creek Railway was the second electric streetcar incorporated in D.C.
-It was incorporated in 1888 and started operations in 1890 on two blocks of Florida Avenue east of Connecticut Avenue.
-After completing a bridge over Rock Creek at Calvert Street on July 21, 1891, the line was extended through Adams Morgan and north on Connecticut Avenue to Chevy Chase Lake, Maryland.
+The Rock Creek Railway, the second electric streetcar company incorporated in D.C., was incorporated in 1888 and started operations in 1890 on two blocks of Florida Avenue east of Connecticut Avenue.
+After completing a bridge over Rock Creek at Calvert Street on July 21, 1891, the line was extended through Adams Morgan and north on Connecticut Avenue to Chevy Chase Lake in Maryland.
 In 1893, a line was added through Cardozo/Shaw to 7th Street NW.